What Is Exceptional Customer Service?

 Memorable?
 Absolutely.

-I share this story because when you are in the presence of exceptional customer experience, you know it.
+I share this story because when you are in the presence of exceptional customer service, you know it.
 It is real.
-You are, for that one moment, like Faith, the most important person in that team at Roy’s eyes.